totten/bknix/README.md

 `bknix` is a highly opinionated environment for developing in PHP/JS (esp developing patches/add-ons for CiviCRM and related CMS's):

  * It combines system binaries from [nix](https://nixos.org/nix) with a toolchain from [buildkit](https://github.com/civicrm/civicrm-buildkit) and an unsophisticated process-management script (`bknix`).
  * To facilitate quick development with any IDE/editor, all file-storage and development-tasks run in the current users' local Linux/macOS (*without* any virtualization, containerization, invisible filesystems, or magic permissions).
  * To optimize DB performance, `mysqld` stores all its data in a ramdisk.
  * To avoid conflicts with other tools on your system, all binaries are stored in their own folders, and services run on their own ports.

-## TODO

 This project is a work-in-progress.
-Some tasks/issues (roughly descending priority):
+Some tasks/issues are described further down.

-* To run Civi unit tests with xdebug in PHPStorm...
-    * You need to register the PHP wrapper.
-Run `nix-shell` and `which php`.
-Register that in PHPStorm's list of PHP interpreters.
-    * You need to set the PATH.
-Run `nix-shell` and `echo $PATH`; then copy that value to your default Run configuration for PHPUnit.
-* Sort out php-imap
-* Make it easier to switch between php56, php70, php71.
-(Currently, you need to search/replace in `default.nix`.)
-* Instead of putting most code in `./civicrm-buildkit`, put it in `$out`.
-(Preferrably... without neutering git cache.)

 ## Requirements